duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_query_arrow_array`

 ---
 Fetch an internal arrow struct array from the arrow result.
+Remember to call release on the respective ArrowArray object.

 This function can be called multiple time to get next chunks, which will free the previous out_array.
 So consume the out_array before calling this function again.